HamedFathi/RoslynSolutionAnalyzor/README.md

 # LoadSolutionForAnalysis

-Based on this sample you can read & analyze other solutions by Roslyn.
+Based on this sample you can read & analyze other solutions by **Roslyn**.

 Run the following command in a command-line:
 ```bash